-Complete your Bill of Lading with our tipsPosted On 5th October 2019
+How to Make a Bill of Lading & BOL TemplatePosted On 5th October 2019

 A bill of lading may seem like an unnecessary nuisance to some, but as a legal document, it protects your assets.
 For this reason, correctly filling out your bill of lading is of utmost importance.
 It’s also a required document by the Department of Transportation, so you’ll want to be as prepared as possible before filling out your first form.

-Here you will learn about how to fill out a bill of lading (BOL) the correct way.
+Here you will learn how to make a bill of lading (BOL) the correct way.
 Also, we have provided you with some examples of a filled-out bill of lading.
-After reading this article and reading our bill of lading sample, you’ll be ready to create your own BOL in no time.
+After reading this article and reading our bill of lading example, you’ll be ready to create your own BOL in no time.

 What is a Bill of Lading (BOL)

 The definition of a bill of lading is a contract between you the shipper, also known as the consignor, and the carrier (learn more about what is a freight carrier here), the consignee.

 A bill of lading can also be defined as a receipt given by the carrier when your cargo is picked for shipping.

 As a contract between the consignor, you, and the consignee, the carrier, a BOL is a legal document that should not be taken lightly.
 The carrier should hold onto the bill until the goods are at their final destination, at which time the carrier should present the BOL for delivery.